wearep3r/apollo/README.md

 ### Deploy fast and safe

-Use standard tooling, no need to learn new workflows.
+Use the tooling you already mastered, no need to learn new workflows.
 Hook up your Repo, git push and deploy.

 ![apollo shipments](docs/images/apollo-ship.png)